 In practice, a special condition is inserted requiring the Seller to obtain a Pool Safety Certificate.

 This article sheds some light on how the Pool Safety Laws work and how they affect buying and selling property.
 We are experts in this area.
-Please feel free to contact the Property Team at Ferguson Cannon Lawyers and we will assist you with any specific questions you may have.
+Please feel free to contact the Property Team at Sajen Legal and we will assist you with any specific questions you may have.